Social Work

 · Completion of the Assessment of Professional Behaviors

-If requested, applicants may meet with the Admissions Committee for a pre-admission interview.
+If requested, applicants may be required to meet with the Admissions Committee for a pre-admission interview.

 Additional Information

-Students may elect to follow a two-year plan or a three-year plan for completing Upper Division courses (60 semester hours).
-Courses have been arranged in a sequential manner so that new learning builds on previous learning.
+Students may elect to follow a two-year or three-year plan for completing Upper Division courses (60 semester hours).
+Courses have been arranged sequentially so that new learning builds on previous learning.
 Students should exercise care when registering for courses and be certain that they are following their approved program of study.
-A grade of C or better is required for all social work upper-division courses, and a B is required for 3400, 4995, 4996, 4998. and 4999.
+A grade of C or better is required for all social work upper-division courses, and a B is required for 3400, 4995, 4996, and 4998. and 4999.

 Transfer Students

 The BSW Program welcomes transfer students.
-Students who are interested in transferring to DSC to complete the BSW should contact the BSW Program Director to obtain additional information and to discuss their particular situations.
+Students interested in transferring to DSC to complete the BSW should contact the BSW Program Director to obtain additional information and discuss their particular situations.

 Questions?